Decolonization: Violence, civil warfare, and partition

 Significant violence was involved in several prominent cases of decolonization of the British Empire; partition was a frequent solution.
 In 1783, the North American colonies were divided between the independent United States, and British North America, which later became Canada.

-The Indian Rebellion of 1857 was a revolt of a portion of the Indian Army.
+The Indian Rebellion of 1857 was a major uprising in India against British East India Company.
 It was characterized by massacres of civilians on both sides.
 It was not a movement for independence, however, and only a small part of India was involved.
 In the aftermath, the British pulled back from modernizing reforms of Indian society, and the level of organised violence under the British Raj was relatively small.
 Most of that was initiated by repressive British administrators, as in the Amritsar massacre of 1919, or the police assaults on the Salt March of 1930.
-Large-scale communal violence broke out between Muslims and Hindus and Muslims and Sikhs after the British left in 1947 in the newly independent dominions of India and Pakistan.
+Large-scale communal violence broke out between Hindus and Muslims and between Muslims and Sikhs after the British left in 1947 in the newly independent dominions of India and Pakistan.
 Much later, in 1970, further communal violence broke out within Pakistan in the detached eastern part of East Bengal, which became independent as Bangladesh in 1971.

 Cyprus, which came under full British control in 1914 from the Ottoman Empire, was culturally divided between the majority Greek element (which demanded "enosis" or union with Greece) and the minority Turks.
 London for decades assumed it needed the island to defend the Suez Canal; but after the Suez crisis of 1956, that became a minor factor, and Greek violence became a more serious issue.
 Cyprus became an independent country in 1960, but ethnic violence escalated until 1974 when Turkey invaded and partitioned the island.
 Each side rewrote its own history, blaming the other.

-Palestine became a British mandate from the League of Nations, and during the war the British gained support from both sides by making promises both to the Arabs and the Jews.
-(See Balfour Declaration).
-Decades of ethno—religious violence resulted.
-The British pulled out, after dividing the Mandate into Palestine and Jordan.
+Palestine became a British mandate from the League of Nations after World War I, initially including Transjordan.
+During that war, the British gained support from Arabs and Jews by making promises to both (see McMahon–Hussein Correspondence and Balfour Declaration).
+Decades of ethno—religious violence reached a climax with the UN Partition Plan and the ensuing war.
+The British eventually pulled out, and the former Mandate territory was divided between Israel, Jordan and Egypt.